H0L0GH05t/react-capstone/README.md

 # The Little Lemon Restaurant App

 This React app is a basic version of a restaurant app made for the fictional restaurant Little Lemon.
-While my course required a booking form feature, I also endevoured to include basic pages for an About page, a Menu for ordering online, and a very basic cart.
+While my course required a booking form feature, I also endeavoured to include basic pages for an About page, a Menu for ordering online, and a very basic cart.

 See it live: https://react-capstone-three.vercel.app/